chriswi93/Expectation-Maximization-An-explanation-of-statistical-inference-using-the-example-of-GMMs/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=\dpi{120}&space;log(p(x|\mu,&space;\sigma^2))&space;=&space;-1.81" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\dpi{120}&space;log(p(x|\mu,&space;\sigma^2))&space;=&space;-1.81" title="log(p(x|\mu, \sigma^2)) = -1.81" /></a>
 </p>

-It turns out the likelihood is increasing.
-That means the model after the first iteration has more likely generated the observed data.
+It turns out that the likelihood is increasing.
+That means it is more likely that the estimated model after the first iteration has generated the observed data.
 Therefore, the algorithm works as expected and the model is getting better.